Axio-Lab/hublab/README.md

 ![banner](https://github.com/Axio-Lab/hublab/blob/bonk/develop/frontend/src/assets/verxioBanner.jpg)

-Verxio helps creators sell digital products directly to their audience, offering tools for setting up storefronts, managing sales, and processing payments in $BONK.
+Verxio helps creators sell digital products directly to their audience, offering tools for setting up storefronts, managing sales, NFT-based proof of purchase, and payment processing in $BONK, etc.

 The global creator economy is estimated to reach $528.39 billion by 2030.
 We're building Verxio to be the bedrock of this growth by enabling creators and businesses with an all-in-one platform to create, sell, receive payment in $BONK, and distribute their products to their audience.